kolbasky/LinkRouter/README.md

 }
 ```
 this config will make LinkRouter:
 - turn links like `https://store.steampowered.com/....` into `steam://openurl/https://store.steampowered.com/....` and open them in steam.
-Specify path to explrer.exe if you want windows to handle those links.
 - opens links like `ssh://.*.company1.com` in openssh with key id_rsa_work
 - opens all other links like `ssh://.*` in openssh with key id_rsa_personal
 - opens links like `mailto:.*@company1.com` by opening "New email" window in outlook with `work` profile and prefilled recipient filed.